Chemical Recycling: Making Plastics Circular

 Positive environmental footprint: chemical recycling helps to reduce landfill and the leakage of plastics into the environment

 Globally, chemical recycling is an important mean to fight the leakage of plastic waste into the environment, especially the littering of our oceans.
 Chemical recycling has an overall lower carbon footprint compared to today’s end-of-life practices of incineration and landfilling.
-One recent study found that chemical recycling (pyrolysis) of mixed plastic waste emits less CO2 than incineration of the same waste.
-This was underlined by the new Cefic-Quantis LCA report that was completed recently.
+A Cefic-Quantis LCA report found that chemical recycling (pyrolysis) of mixed plastic waste emits less CO2 than incineration of the same waste.

 SHARE